sendgrid/docs/source/Classroom/Send/When_Emails_Are_Sent/can_i_stop_a_send_in_progress.md

 Scheduled sends cancelled less than 10 minutes before the scheduled time are not guaranteed to be cancelled.
 {% endinfo %}

 To only pause your scheduled send, simply set the `status` parameter in your request to "pause".
-To completely cancel your request, set `stats` to "cancel".
+To completely cancel your request, set `status` to "cancel".

 {% apiv3example post POST https://api.sendgrid.com/v3/user/scheduled_sends %}
 {% apiv3requestbody %}